balunist/mbp_docs2/source/usage/advanced/additivemfg.rst

 - Create one or more toolpaths then simulate to validate

 Note: For simple body cutouts the 2D Contour toolpath is a good choice.
-See :ref:`mfgmodel-label` which shows how to create this toolpath using the default setup created by the Manufacturing Model task.
+See :ref:`Manufacturing Model <mfgmodel-label>` which shows how to create this toolpath using the default setup created by the Manufacturing Model task.

 |
 |